Collections in Java - Beginners Guide

 What is the Java Collections Framework?

-Before directly jumping onto the details of Java Collections, it is equally important to understand its framework first.
+Before diving into the specifics of Java Collections, it is crucial to first understand the framework itself.

 Hierarchy of Collections Framework